Farraj007/AudiTask/README.md

 So yeah there is the excel file which is produced during the program but it not used because of the problem mentioned above so i did the table using pptx library .

+>Every variable in the pptx table is dynamic ,height of teh table and number of slides.

 **This was done with python 3.8**